MrJuneJune/backend-challenge/connect-scientist/README.md

         - password
     - For searching not friends who is in expert of certain topic.
       - { topic: [ ] }
       - returns { friends } with just links?
+      - from frined's freinds
       - User regex.

 ### Frontend